-Limitations of this thesis generally come from two aspects proposed design method for FRP culvert structures and assumptions in the LCC analysis.
+Limitations of this study generally come from two aspects-proposed design method for FRP culvert structures and assumptions in the LCC analysis.

-Due to the complexity of FRP materials and lack of developed design manuals for FRP structures, the thesis mainly focuses on the design and calculation of the FRP material in the culvert structure.
-Thus, the verification part of the FRP culvert design includes: 1) the checks of capacity of FRP material in the ultimate limit state (ULS) and 2) the deflection in the serviceability limit state (SLS).
+Due to the complexity of FRP materials and no developed design manual for FRP culvert structure is available so far, the study mainly focuses on the design and calculation of the FRP material in the culvert structure.
+Thus, the verification part of the FRP culvert design includes:

+1) the checks of capacity of FRP material in the ultimate limit state (ULS) and 2) the deflection in the serviceability limit state (SLS).
 More checks need to be taken into account in the future verification, for instance the creep of FRP material, the capacity of core material and interface between the face and core (Figure 2.30)

-Sustainability such as environmental issues and social aspects of alternatives are not discussed in the life-cycle study.
+In the LCC analysis, sustainability such as environmental issues and social aspects of alternatives are not discussed in the life-cycle study.